SDraw/driver_leap/README.md

 * `handsOffset`: local position offset for controllers from theirs transformation point, X axis will be inverted for right hand, values are in meters.
 * `handsRotationOffset`: local rotation offset for controllers from theirs transformation point, Y and Z axes will be inverted for right hand, values are in degrees.

+Settings can be reloaded at runtime from menu item by clicking on "Driver Leap Control" tray icon.
+All settings, except `trackingLevel`, are reloaded and applied.

 ### Gestures
 List of hands gestures that correspond to controller original input:
 * **Grip:** bending of middle, ring and pinky fingers